-What does it mean if the specimen tests negative for SARS-CoV-2, the virus that causes COVID-19?
+What does it mean if the specimen tests negative for the virus that causes COVID-19?

-A negative test result for SARS-CoV-2 means that RNA from this virus was not present in the specimen or the RNA concentration was below the limit of detection.
+A negative test result for this test means that SARS-CoV-2 RNA was not present in the specimen above the limit of detection.
 However, a negative result does not rule out COVID-19 and should not be used as the sole basis for treatment or patient management decisions.
-It is possible to test a person too early or too late during SARS-CoV-2 infection to make an accurate diagnosis via the Aptima SARS-CoV-2/Flu assay.
+It is possible to test a person too early or too late during SARS-CoV-2 infection to make an accurate diagnosis via SelfCheck cobas SARS-CoV-2 + Flu Assay.